Jutho/TensorKit.jl/docs/src/man/categories.md

 and can be used to define an isomorphism between ``\mathrm{Hom}(W ⊗ V, U)`` and ``\mathrm{Hom}(W, U ⊗ {}^{∨}V)`` for any triple of objects ``U, V, W ∈ \mathrm{Ob}(C)``.
-Note that if there are different duals (with corrsponding exact pairings) associated to an object ``V``, a mixed snake composition using the evaluation of one and coevaluation of the other duality can be used to construct an isomorphism between the two associated dual objects.
+Note that if there are different duals (with corresponding exact pairings) associated to an object ``V``, a mixed snake composition using the evaluation of one and coevaluation of the other duality can be used to construct an isomorphism between the two associated dual objects.
 Hence, duality is unique up to isomorphisms.